pingcap/docs-cn/sql-plan-replayer.md

 analyze table t;

 plan replayer dump explain select * from t;
+plan replayer dump with stats as of timestamp '2023-07-17 12:00:00' explain select * from t;
+plan replayer dump with stats as of timestamp '442012134592479233' explain select * from t;
 ```

 `PLAN REPLAYER DUMP` packages the table information above into a `ZIP` file and returns the file identifier as the execution result.